Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

     ),
     faqs: [
       {
-        question: 'How do I become a verified agent on Dharma Realty?',
+        question: 'How do I become a verified agent on REST-iN-U?',
         answer: 'Register for an Agent account and complete our verification process.
 This includes submitting RERA registration (if applicable), ID proof, business documents, and passing our brief online assessment on Vastu basics.
 Verified agents get a trust badge on their profile.', },
       {